shadow578/attiny-sleep-mcu/README.md

 use a Attiny13a to switch power to e.g. a ESP8266, to build a power-efficient weather station for schematic, see docs/schematic.pdf

+for a version that includes pulse conting (e.g. for a rain meter), see [the rain-meter branch](https://github.com/shadow578/attiny-sleep-mcu/tree/rain-meter).

 ## Power Usage

 the following table shows the power usage of the Attiny13a during sleep mode (attiny13_slow environment):